zitadel/zitadel/docs/docs/guides/migrate/export-and-import.md

 ---
-title: Export and import with ZITADEL
+title: Migrate from v1
+sidebar_label: From ZITADEL v1
 ---

 ## Export from V1 to Import into V2